Confidence and discoveries with e-values: Simulation studies

 \subsection{Comparisons}

 This paper concentrates on multiple hypothesis testing using \e-values, but in scientific practice \p-values are more popular, despite recent criticism.
-In this part of the section we will report results of our simulation studies in terms of \p-values, but first let us discuss correspondences between \p-values and \e-values.
+In this subsection we will report results of our simulation studies in terms of \p-values and compare them to our results, as best we can in view of the difficulties discussed in Section~\ref{sec:comparison}.

-One way to compare results using \e-values to those using \p-values is to appeal to Jeffreys's (\citeyear[Appendix B]{Jeffreys:1961}) authority: ``Users of these tests speak of the 5 per cent.\ point in much the same way as I should speak of the $K = 10^{-1/2}$ point, and of the 1 per cent.\ point as I should speak of the $K = 10^{-1}$ point.''
-In our terminology, people doing \p-testing speak of a \p-value of $5\%$ (resp.\ $1\%$) in much the same way as Jeffreys should speak of an \e-value of $10^{1/2}$ (resp.\ $10$).
-This will justify our use of red for \p-values below $1\%$ and yellow for \p-values in the interval $(1\%,5\%)$ and regarding the red and yellow areas as somewhat comparable between \p-values and \e-values.

 For comparison with methods based on \p-values, we use the GWGS procedure applied to standard procedures for combining \p-values and to the same nested rejection sets (initial subsets of $\{1,\dots,200\}$ assuming the \p-values are given in ascending order).
 These procedures admit computationally efficient shortcuts \citep[Theorem~1]{Goeman/etal:2019Biometrika} and are implemented in the \textsf{R} package \texttt{hommel} \citep{Goeman/etal:2019R}.
-As the base \p-values we take $ P(x) := N(x) $, where $N$ is the standard Gaussian distribution function; these are the \p-values found using the most powerful test given by the Neyman--Pearson lemma.
+As the base \p-values we take $ P(x) := \Phi(x) $, where $\Phi$ is, as before, the standard Gaussian distribution function; these are the \p-values found using the most powerful test given by the Neyman--Pearson lemma.
 The GWGS procedure can be interpreted as producing an analogue of a discovery \e-matrix, which we call a \emph{discovery \p-matrix}, with \e-values replaced by \p-values.
 For details, see Appendix~\ref{app:GWGS}.
+In particular, a version of the notion of a discovery \p-vector was introduced in \citet[Section~3]{Goeman/Solari:2011rejoinder}.